jifuwater/Cattendeavour/README.md

 * use Thunar for file ; floorp for web.
 * [cursor](https://github.com/catppuccin/cursors) pick on release  " Catppuccin-Mocha-Lavender-Cursors.zip "
 ## News:
+new

+* timer and pomodoro integrated, right click to change
+* a fedora update module

+old

 * Volume icon more interactive (right click for pavcontroll)
 * Brightness from 0-100%
 * I tried moving to swayfx but nm-applet not work